Bartolomeu Constantin Săvoiu

-Bartolomeu Constantin Săvoiu (born 18 February 1945 in Bucharest) is a general in the reserves of the Romanian Land Forces, as well as head of the Romanian National Grand Lodge within the Romanian freemasonry.
+Bartolomeu Constantin Săvoiu (born 18 February 1945 in Bucharest) is a general in the reserves of the Romanian Land Forces, as well as Grand Master of the Romanian National Grand Lodge 1880 (M.L.N.R.
+1880) within the Romanian freemasonry.
 He is also a French citizen.

 In 2017, he became president of the newly founded Alliance Law and Order.
 A center-right party, its stated goal is the defense of the national identity of Romania, of the Judeo-Christian common religious roots and heritage, of Western society and of Judeo-Christian Europe.

-He is the unique spiritual heir of Licio Gelli.
+In January 2023, his Party merged with Romanian Party A.D.E.R. and formed A.D.E.R. - Lege si Ordine Party, becoming Co-President.
+The Party is considered as center-right, with nationalistic and patriotic aspirations, and also purportedly defending the values of "God, Motherland, Family, Work, Respect of the human rights, and Education".

+Săvoiu was declared by the Italian fascist and masonic Grand Master of Propaganda Due, Licio Gelli, as his "only unique spiritual heir".